xeolabs/xeometry-guide/annotations.md

 # Annotations

-An annotation is a label that's pinned to the surface of an object.
+An annotation is a label that you can pin to the surface of an object.

-An annotation is located at barycentric coordinates within a triangle within the geometry of its object.
+An annotation is located at barycentric coordinates inside a triangle within the geometry of its object.

 An annotation can be configured with an suggested camera position from which to view it.